 Below is a S&P 500 Return calculator with dividend reinvestment, a feature too often skipped when quoting investment returns.
-It also has Consumer Price Index (CPI) data integrated, so can estimate investment returns after taxes.
+It also has Consumer Price Index (CPI) data integrated, so it can estimate total investment returns before taxes.
 It uses data from Robert Shiller, available here.

-(Since it’s 2016, we did an analysis of Donald Trump’s net worth vs. investing in the S&P 500).
-Close is May 2nd Price.
+(We did an analysis of Donald Trump’s net worth vs. investing in the S&P 500).
+Close is May 2nd , 2016 Price.

 Also: Do you want to model fees, periodic investments and taxes?
 Our S&P 500 Periodic Reinvestment calculator does that.
 For historical returns over all periods, this S&P 500 History Calculator does that.
 We’ve also released a CAPE/Shiller PE calculator!
 For a complete list of all our calculators, for investing and otherwise, go to this page.